Adam014/filmoteka/td.md

-TODO: Limit pagination when user isnt logged in to 3 pages and disable the ability to search, he can view only the movies that are in in the 3 pages, block navigation when user tries to view some movie that isnt in the first 3 pages
+TODO: Limit pagination when user isnt logged in to 3 pages and disable t;he ability to search, he can view only the movies that are in in the 3 pages, block navigation when user tries to view some movie that isnt in the first 3 pages
-TODO: Put the search into Navbar
+TODO: Fix the media queries for navbar
 TODO: Edit Suggestions to put the movies with the typed letters instead of top 5 of the current page
 TODO: Add categories to /
 TODO: Add more details to MovieCard = reviews